Home / About Us

 Bethan is an ADP authorizer and experienced in home and community safety, mobility and integration.

 Neurofeedback Associate / Rehabilitation Assistant

-Chelsea Cloutier is a neurofeedback associate and psychometrist.
-She obtained her Bachelor of Arts in Psychology and is currently completing her master’s degree in counselling psychology at the University of Ottawa.
+Chelsea Cloutier is a counsellor, neurofeedback associate and psychometrist.
+She completed her master’s degree in Counselling Psychology at the University of Ottawa.

 Chelsea has worked with individuals of all ages in both assessment and treatment realms.
-Her experience includes working with individuals with various presenting concerns including ADD/ADHD, autism spectrum disorder, post-traumatic stress disorder, anxiety, depression, and learning disabilities.
+Her experience includes working with individuals with various presenting concerns including ADD/ADHD, post-traumatic stress disorder, trauma, time management, procrastination, anxiety, depression, self-confidence, worthiness, inner critic and learning disabilities.